Table of Contents

 Habitat Preservation and Biodiversity Assessment

-GIS-based habitat suitability models combine vegetation maps with species occurrence data to identify critical corridors and priority conservation areas.
-The IUCN Red List incorporates such analyses to assess extinction risk.
-By overlaying forest cover layers with protected area boundaries, planners can pinpoint gaps in the reserve network that need attention.
+GIS-based habitat suitability and connectivity models combine vegetation maps with species occurrence and ecological niche data to identify critical wildlife corridors and key biodiversity areas.
+The IUCN Red List leverages such analyses to assess extinction risks and prioritize species and habitats for conservation.
+Overlaying forest cover with protected area boundaries reveals gaps in conservation networks, informing strategies to expand or connect reserves.

 Climate Change Impact Assessment